meribold/mm-paper-trail/protocol.md

 >   Shortly list what changes you made to the different scripts as copied from the
 >   myoglobin example, and why you made them.

->   As for myoglobin, plot the titration curves of sites with pK½ between pH5 and 9.
-In
+>   As for myoglobin, plot the titration curves of sites with pK~$\frac12$~ between pH 5
->   addition, plot the titration curves of the haem propionates.
+>   and 9.
+In addition, plot the titration curves of the haem propionates.

 [^MEADME]: [mead/mead-2.2.8a/README](mead/mead-2.2.8a/README)
 [^myoglobin-README]: [mead/mead-2.2.8a/README](mead/mead-2.2.8a/README)